 Our Heavenly Father is brilliant beyond brilliance.
 He has empowered us to live holy and righteous, and He has purposed every aspect of our existence to model after our Big Brother, Jesus Christ.
 God tells us in 2Timothy 2:15(ESV) to “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.”
 It’s our privilege and responsibility to be a worker of God’s Word.
 It’s the way we stand approved before Him.
 If we are committed to study God’s Word and live by the example of Christ, we will become wiser and spiritually stronger, and because of our commitment to obey Him, God promises that we will have a happy and successful life.■

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.

 The Holy Bible, English Standard Version.
 ESV® Text Edition: 2016.
 Copyright © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.

-“A Conduit of Healing for Others” written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2018.
+“A Happy and Successful Life”, written for DomesticAbuseAwareness.Org ©2023.
 All rights reserved.
 All done to the glory of God through Jesus Christ, our Lord!